kennethtegrado/data-structures-in-javascript/readme.md

 ## Types of Data Structure

 -   Linear
+    -   Are data structures where the elements are arranged in sequence one after the other.
+Linear data structures are not the best choice if we want to focus on operational complexities
+    -   Examples:
+        -   Array
+        -   Stack
+        -   Queue
+        -   Linked List
 -   Non-linear
+    -   Are data-structures that do not follow any sequence.
+These structures are arranged in a hierarchical manner
+    -   Examples:
+        -   Graph
+        -   Trees

 ### Classes in JavaScript

 -   A blueprint for creating objects with pre-defined properties and methods

+## Arrays

+Elements in memory are arranged in continuous memory.
+All the elements of an array are of the same type (In javascript, we can store any type).
+JavaScript has a native implementation of an array so there is no need for implementation

 ## Linked Lists

 A data structure that contains a head, tail, and length property.
-It consists of nodes, and each node has a value and a pointer to another node or null
+It consists of nodes, and each node has a value and a pointer to another node or null.
+In linked list data structure, data elements are connected through a series of nodes.
+And, each node contains the data items and address to the next node

 ## Singly Linked Lists